L.L.Bean: Retail stores

-Along with a number of retail and outlet stores, the company maintains its flagship store on Main Street in Freeport, Maine.
-This branch, originally opened in 1917, has been open 24 hours a day since 1951, with the exception of two Sundays in 1962 when Maine changed its blue laws; a town vote later reinstated the store's open-door policy.
-The flagship has closed to honor the death of U.S. President John F. Kennedy in 1963, and the deaths of founder Leon Bean in 1967 and his grandson Leon Gorman in 2015.
+Along with a number of retail and outlet stores, the company maintains its flagship store on Main Street in Freeport.
+This branch, originally opened in 1917, remained open continuously, 24 hours a day, between 1951 and 1962, when Maine changed its blue laws; a town vote later reinstated the store's open-door policy.
+The flagship has closed to honor the death of U.S. President John F. Kennedy in 1963, and the deaths of founder Leon L. Bean in 1967 and his grandson Leon Gorman in 2015.
 Due to the COVID-19 pandemic worldwide, all L.L.Bean stores were closed indefinitely starting on March 17, 2020, at midnight.
-It became the fifth time in the company's history that the flagship closed, and the first time it has ever closed for more than 24 hours.
+It was the first time it had ever closed for more than 24 hours.
 The company began to reopen stores in May 2020.

 L.L.Bean has invested heavily in activities for both visitors and residents in Freeport, including its Outdoor Discovery Schools, Christmas light displays, and its Summer Concert Series, which has attracted artists such as Grace Potter, Lake Street Dive, Edwin McCain, Great Big Sea, Buckwheat Zydeco, and Rockapella.

 L.L.Bean opened its first outlet store in North Conway, New Hampshire, in 1988.
-The company operates 30 retail stores and 10 factory outlets in the US, and 25 retail stores in Japan, in addition to its catalog and online sales operations.

-The L.L.Bean Bootmobile travels the United States and serves as a mobile store during its college tour with a limited selection of products.
+As of 2024, the company has 60 locations in 19 U.S. states, plus 22 stores in Japan and 13 stores in Canada.
+The brand is also distributed in about 200 partner stores, such as Nordstrom.

-In March 2018, L.L.Bean opened their first urban location in Boston's Seaport District.
+In March 2018, L.L.Bean opened its first urban location in Boston's Seaport District.
 The 8600 sqft store will be the model for further expansion in urban areas and carry a selection of merchandise selected to fit the surrounding community.

-In November 2019, it was announced that L.L.Bean will be launching in the UK.
+In November 2019, it was announced that L.L.Bean would be launching in the UK.

+In February 2025, portions of the L.L.
+Bean flagship store were torn down in preparation for $50 million in renovations, which are expected to be completed by fall 2026.